-This page can help students navigate some questions they may have after receiving their financial aid offer.
+This webpage can help students navigate some questions they may have after receiving their scholarship only or full financial aid offer.
 There are also next steps, important resources, other potential funding options, and more!

 - Understanding Your Estimated Cost of Attendance